 - The project itself provides evidence of the appropriateness and synthesis of the research.

-- The letter of support should be used to learn about the initiative and independence shown by the student and to give an indication of the originality of the research and where it falls within its discipline.
+- The optional faculty or librarian recommendation form should be used to learn about the initiative and independence shown by the student and to give an indication of the originality of the research and where it falls within its discipline.

 An excellent submission should:

-- Demonstrate use of complex research tools such as primary resources, data sets, archival finding aids and specialized databases
+- Demonstrate use of complex research tools such as primary resources, secondary resources, data sets, archival finding aids, and/or specialized databases

 - Utilize a variety of types of information sources